agbanusi/Ajoo-Finance/README.md

 # Ajoo Finance: Empowering Your Financial Future

-## Ajoo Finance: Empowering Your Financial Future with Blockchain Innovation
+## Novel Defi Solutions on Different Savings, Uncollateralized micro-lending, micro-insurance and DCA investments.

-Ajoo Finance is a web3 personal finance platform offering diverse savings solutions, micro-investments, uncollateralized lending services, custodial features, and insurance options.
+Ajoo Finance is a web3 personal finance platform offering diverse savings solutions especially our novel circle savings, micro-investments, uncollateralized lending services, custodial features for charity gofundme setup and family trust funds, and micro-insurance options.
 It emphasizes cross-chain compatibility, and decentralized governance to provide secure, transparent, and innovative financial solutions.

 Ajoo Finance revolutionizes personal finance with a suite of innovative blockchain-based products: